vukiman1/vukiman1/README.md

 - 👋 Hi, I’m Kim An from Hai Duong City
 - 👀 I’m interested in Front-End, Design, UI/UX
-- 🌱 I’m currently learning Information Tecknonogi at Thang Long University
+- 🌱 I’m currently learning Information Technonogy at Thang Long University
 - 🎂My birth day is 01/02/2002.
-- 🏫I was learn: HTML, CSS, JS, C++ and a little UI/UX in udemy.
+- 🏫I was learn: HTML, CSS, JS, ReactJS, C++ and a little UI/UX in udemy.
 - In addition, I know edit photos with Photoshop, edit videos with premere.

 <!---